I am going to write a children’s book in honor of Redford.

 Waylon didn’t mind being alone, but he loved being alone much more when he was alone with Redford.
 Redford always cheered him up.

 One day, Redford got hurt, and sick, and he never recovered.
 One day, he died, and Waylon was shocked and sad and cried a lot.
 People helped Waylon by hugging him and sending him messages and cards and also by letting him feel sad.
 Eventually, Waylon started to remember all the joy and love, and forget how much he missed Redford.
 Death is sad.
 Death is really, really sad.
 But it also reminds us to treasure all those good people (and dogs, and cats, and cows, and goldfish, and birds, and even spiders) who we love and care about, and never to take them for granted.
+And death reminds us how much life and love matter and how we don’t want any humans, or animals, to die.

 And that was Redford’s final adventure: he taught Waylon, and everyone around him, to love one another every single day and every single moment.